 I am planning a winter photography trip to some U.S. national parks, some of which I haven’t been to before.
 So I am narrowing down my choices to fit the time I have.
 My search is what led to the advice in this article.
 I recommend you also read The Best National Parks to Photograph in Winter.

 I started with National Park Photography by Tim Fitzharris.
+(Tim’s new edition is How to Photograph America’s National Parks, Digital Edition.)
 It is my favorite guide book to 24 of the best national parks.
 Tim provides you with a lot of specific location recommendations in each national park, He gives you photo suggestions and tells you the best season or seasons to photograph in each national park.
 Because Tim’s advice is so on target for the places I have already photographed, I trust Tim’s advice for the places I haven’t been to yet.

 While I was at it I looked for some online recommendations for the best winter national parks.
 I came up with nine articles and summarized their recommendations on this spreadsheet.
 You can quickly see which national parks are the most recommended.
 There are more recommendations for Bryce Canyon than any other location and I totally agree with that.
 However, some of my favorites are missing.

 So how do you decide where to go?
 You give the most weight to advice from photographers.
 They are more likely to know what other photographers are going to like.
-That is why I wrote my own article on the best winter national parks.
+That is why I wrote my own article on the best winter national parks for photography.
 On the spreadsheet above I would give the most weight to Tim’s suggestions in the first column.

 I picked this set of articles because they are better than most.
 With some exceptions, the advice they give is going to send you to the best places to be.
 There are some odd recommendations.
 Why would anyone recommend Presidents Park in Washington D.C. as one of the 10 best in the country while ignoring Acadia, Arches, Canyonlands, Grand Teton, Yosemite, and Zion?